 If you can get in, Singapore is the place to be.

 The reason that Singapore is such a solid banking hub today stems from the fact that the country is fiscally responsible, has no debt, rule of law, and banking regulators don’t mess around.

 Without going into too much detail, the following excerpt from Lee Kuan Yew’s (Singapore’s first Prime Minister) memoirs, does a nice job of demonstrating the kind of rock-solid, no-nonsense banking choices Singapore has become known for.

 “The MAS’s reputation for being thorough and uncompromising … was put to the test in the 1970s and ’80s when it denied a license to the Bank of Credit and Commerce International (BCCI).”

-He went on to say that BCCI “had about 400 branches or offices in 73 countries in Europe, the Middle East, Africa and America.
+He went on to say that BCCI “had about 400 branches or offices in 73 countries in Europe, the Middle East, Africa, and America.
 It applied for an offshore banking license in Singapore in 1973.
-We rejected the application because the bank was too new … and low in capitalisation.”
+We rejected the application because the bank was too new … and low in capitalization.”

 BCCI resubmitted its application multiple times in the following years.
 But Singaporean regulators rejected them each and every time.
 When BCCI finally went under in 1991, losing over US$11 billion in depositor money, it had zero impact on Singapore.

 Singapore’s uncompromising standards over the past 40 years created some of the strongest and best-capitalized banks on the planet.

 Now that you have some background on Singapore, you’re probably wondering how you can bank there and what a“non-resident account” is.